-Reading Your Jig - The LX-3TCi will pick up and display small objects like jigs, spilt shot, or swivels.
+Reading Your Jig - The LX-5i will pick up and display small objects like jigs, spilt shot, or swivels.
 When tuning the unit to display your lure or bait, lower the object to the desired depth and turn up the GAIN until you see the jig on the display.
 It is important that the GAIN be set so it displays the jig as you raise or lower it.

-Sound waves emitted by the LX-3TCi bounce off targets and return with the strength of the targets' density.
+Sound waves emitted by the LX-5i bounce off targets and return with the strength of the targets' density.
 Denser targets return with a stronger signal, displayed as RED.
 Less-dense objects (small fish) return a medium-strength signal, displayed as GREEN.
 The least dense objects (weeds, bait-fish, lure) return a weak signal, displayed as YELLOW.
 Objects on the edge of the sound cone may appear as YELLOW.
 A fish moving through the cone may appear first as YELLOW then GREEN, then RED, depending on its size and how close to the center of the cone it moves.

 Dead Zone - All sonar units will have a dead zone in certain circumstances.
 This occurs on sharp drop-offs where the transmit beam (cone) hits the shallower edge of the drop-off and returns before the deeper edge returns.
 This in effect creates an undisplayed area between the shallower and deeper water within the transmit beam.
+The 8 degree transmit option on the LX-5i will greatly reduce this effect.